 * Cookie Monster having a tearjerker nightmare on meeting a giant, talking cookie (whose name is "The Monster Cookie") As he tells his tearjerker story to Cookie Monster on how he transformed into a cookie (because he was on his cookie-only diet), and regrets that he never had carrots, fish, or bread.
 And Cookie Monster woke up from his dream and sobbed "What a dream!
 Oh, Very sad!"
 And then he decided to never eat cookies again and eats carrots, fish, and bread, and then a cookie afterwards leaving a remark "Well, Maybe sometime a cookie!"

 * On the Game Show sketch: The Crying Game Show, Host Sonny Friendly tells a contestant a tearjerker story, Whoever contestant can cry the hardest wins the game.
 Ultimately, the prize was Sonny Friendly's own teddy bear.
 And Sonny Friendly ends up crying the hardest and wins.
 And caused the contestants to cry altogether after the announcer blurted that there are no consolation prizes.

 ** The song "If Moon was Cookie," when Cookie Monster realizes that if he ate the moon, there would be no moonlight, and he couldn't look out his window at the moon ever again.
 Oh, *sniff.* Here's the link: http://www.youtube.com/watch?v=-3U3Sby4zko

-* The episode (made into response to the September 11th attacks) where Elmo becomes traumatized after a fire breaks out at Hooper's Store.
+* The episode (made in the wake of the September 11th attacks) where Elmo becomes traumatized after a fire breaks out at Hooper's Store.

 -->'''Alan:''' It's okay.
 There's nothing to be afraid of.
 The chief said that the fire is out.